+The complete policy on sexual misconduct can be found at www.bsu.edu/studentrights/sexualmisconduct.
 The procedures, policies and sanctions outlined in the Code of Students Rights and Responsibilities apply to all violations of the Code including sexual misconduct violations.